Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

 Signals
 -------

-Inputs: None
+Inputs:

+* ``Segmentation``

+  A Textable segmentation containing words.

 Outputs:

-* ``Files``

-  Segmentation with a segment for each file in imported corpora

-* ``Utterances`` (optional)

-  Segmentation with a segment for each utterance in imported corpora

-* ``Words`` (optional)
+* ``Segmented data``

-  Segmentation with a segment for each word in imported corpora
+  A Textable segmentation containing the same words annotated with the discovered paratextual elements.

 Description
 -----------

-This widget is designed to import one or more CHILDES corpora in Orange Canvas.
-The corpora are retrieved from `<https://childes.talkbank.org/data-xml/>`__ and richly encoded in XML format.
-The widget outputs at least one segmentation containing a segment for each file in  each imported corpus.
-Segments in this segmentation have a variable number of annotations (depending on what is available for each corpus): [1]_
+This widget takes a segmentation as input and applies....

+The widget outputs at [1]_

 =====================      =====
 key                        example value